 Harshit has another hidden skill, which could turn out to be an additional weapon in his quiver: Power-hitting.
 The 22-year-old cracked a blistering ton in the game against North East Zone, and his innings included as many as nine sixes.
 “I really like batting.
 Yes, every bowler says that (with a smile).
 My coaches (Amit Bhandari, Gokul & Co) used to say, ‘I can hit sixes, and would tell me to work on my batting.’”

 To throw in a word or two of caution, Harshit’s talents still need some polishing for it to dazzle on the big stage.
 But that one spell he bowled from round the wicket at the Chinnaswamy Stadium sums up his sheer passion to bowl fast.
-As he says, “From childhood days, my only thought has been to bowl fast.”
+As he says, “From childhood days, my only thought has been to be fast and aggressive.”

 Unfortunately, as is the case with most domestic matches, there was an eerie silence when this young fast bowler charged to the crease…